microsoft/BotFramework-WebChat/docs/HOOKS.md

   }) => React.Element
 ```

-This function is for rendering typing indicator for all participants.
-This function is a composition of `typingIndicatorMiddleware`, which is passed as a prop.
+This function is for rendering typing indicator for all participants of the conversation.
+This function is a composition of `typingIndicatorMiddleware`, which is passed as a prop to Web Chat.
 The caller will pass the following arguments:

--  `activeTyping` lists participants who are actively typing.
+-  `activeTyping` lists of participants who are actively typing.
 -  `typing` lists participants who did not explicitly stopped typing.
 This list is a superset of `activeTyping`.
 -  `visible` indicates whether typing indicator should be shown in normal case.
 This is based on participants in `activeTyping` and their `role` (role not equal to `"user"`).